shukriadams/tetrifact/README.md

         curl http://tetriserver.example.com/v1/tags/test-me!/packages
         -> returns a JSON array of builds with "Test-me!" tag.

-A zip of the build can then be downloaded from
+A zip of the build can then be downloaded with

         curl http://tetriserver.example.com/v1/archives/Thingernator-alpha-build-0.0.6